aumpierre-unb/Psychrometrics.jl/README.md

 The theory and the adjusted equations used in this package were taken from the first chapter of the *2017 ASHRAE Handbook Fundamentals Systems - International Metric System*, published by the American Society of Heating, Refrigerating and Air-Conditioning Engineers.

+### Acknowledgements

+The author of Psychrometrics package acknowledges Professor Brent Stephens, Ph.D. from the Illinois Institute of Technology for kindly suggesting the source reference for equations used for this package.

 ### See Also

 [McCabeThiele.jl](https://github.com/aumpierre-unb/McCabeThiele.jl),